 The Pediatric Emergency Department is run by the Department of Emergency Medicine.
 It is staffed by both Emergency Medicine and Pediatric Emergency Medicine Fellowship trained attending's.
 Dedicated Peds-EM nurses provide specialized, high-quality pediatric emergency care.
 The Department is shaped in a semi-circular design, enabling staff to visually monitor every room from a central work area.
 A DVD/television is included in each room to help keep young patients occupied.
 Child-life specialists provide access to toys and books and dispense plenty of TLC to distract and entertain children while they are in our care.

 One of the highlights of the Emergency Department is the large Critical Care Bay, containing seven large treatment bays.
-The facility is commensurate with Strong Memorial Hospital's status as a Regional Trauma Center.
+The facility is commensurate with Strong Memorial Hospital's status as the Regional Trauma Center and is the only ACS Certified Level 1 Trauma Center in the Region.
 It is staffed around the clock with a 2nd or 3rd year EM resident, 2-3 nurses, and a patient care tech.
 Each trauma bay is stocked with all major equipment necessary for a major trauma or medical emergency.
 Two of the trauma bays are equipped with overhead radiology.
 Additionally, two CT's and other radiology suites are readily accessible at the rear of the bay through a sliding door.
 There is ample room in these bays to accommodate portable ultrasound, as well as ventilators and teams involved in major resuscitations.

 The 24-bed Observation Unit is housed above the Emergency Department. and is run by the Department of Emergency Medicine.
 These patients are in-house for less than 24 hours and provides us with outstanding access to intermediate care.